UdUdof/data-analytics-projects/sql/MySQL Data Cleaning Project/README.md

 ---
 ## 👷🏼‍♀️ **Let's Get To Work!**
-   To prevent accidental changes to the original dataset, I duplicated the data into a new table (layoffs_staging) before starting the cleaning process
+   **Action:** To prevent accidental changes to the original dataset, I duplicated the data into a new table (layoffs_staging) before starting the cleaning process

 ```sql
 CREATE TABLE layoffs_staging